 Each part of the exam checks a different part of your eye.

 Your doctor will check how well your eyes move and if they are aligned correctly.
-He or she will also check your side (peripheral) vision, the loss of which is easy to miss in everyday life but is a symptom of several eye conditions, including glaucoma.
+He or she will also check your side (peripheral) vision, the loss of which could be a symptom of several eye conditions, including glaucoma.

 Why is my eye doctor asking about my family history?